Animation vs Live Action [Pros, Cons, Use Cases & Tools]

 This would be ideal for social media trends or time-sensitive content.

-3. No Need for Voiceovers - In live action, people can speak directly to the camera with a mic attached, with no need for separate voiceovers or lip-sync editing (unless it’s a movie or film project).
+In live action, people can speak directly to the camera with a mic attached, with no need for separate voiceovers or lip-sync editing (unless it’s a movie or film project).

 It keeps things simple and saves time in post-production.